 6. Oral Contraceptives

-Taking oral contraceptives, or birth control pills may lead to an increased risk of developing an inflammatory bowel disease (IBD), particularly Crohn’s disease.
-The hormones found in oral contraceptives, estrogen and progestin, tend to weaken the gastrointestinal tract, creating an ideal condition for developing Crohn’s disease.
+Taking oral contraceptives, or birth control pills may lead to an increased risk of developing an inflammatory bowel disease, particularly Crohn’s disease.
+The hormones found in oral contraceptives, estrogen, and progestin, tend to weaken the gastrointestinal tract, creating an ideal condition for developing Crohn’s disease.

 A high-fat diet has been linked to many health concerns, including Crohn’s disease.

 A diet high in fat can change gastrointestinal bacteria and can also cause inflammation.
-When fat intake increases, the amount of good bacteria in the digestive tract decreases while the bad type of bacteria increases, throwing off the digestive balance.
+When fat intake increases, the number of good bacteria in the digestive tract decreases while the bad type of bacteria increases, ultimately throwing off the digestive balance.

 The next cause explains how time can be your enemy with Crohn’s disease…

 Although Crohn’s disease can occur at any age, younger people, including children, are the most susceptible.
-This grouping includes adults under 30, and it’s critical to keep up-to-date with annual doctors visits to make sure your symptoms don’t correlate with Crohn’s.
+This grouping includes adults under 30, so it’s critical to keep up-to-date with annual doctor visits to make sure your symptoms don’t correlate with Crohn’s.

 As the next cause suggests, some people may be more susceptible to Crohn’s than others…

-Ethnicity may increase the risk of developing Crohn’s disease due to family genetics.
 Specific regional, cultural, and religious diets may also play a role.
-This is, however, currently just speculation, as experts don’t know exactly how ethnicity influences the development of this disease—just that ethnicity appears to be a risk factor for Crohn’s.
+This is, however, currently just speculation, as experts don’t know exactly how ethnicity influences the development of this disease, just that ethnicity appears to be a risk factor for Crohn’s.